SatyKrish/aks-pod-identity/docs/access-blob-using-pod-identity.md

 In this example, we will be assigning user assigned identity to a pod which will be used to download a blob from Azure storage.

+> Note: This example doesn't use any secrets like `storage_access_key`, so there is no need for secret providers (Kubernetes secrets, Azure key vault, etc).
 - Set environment defaults.

 ```sh